 Angel Wings for Veterans is a 501 (c)(3) nonprofit national organization based in Virginia Beach, Virginia.
-Our mission is to ensure that no veteran in need is denied medical care due to a lack of long-distance transportation.
-AA4Vets is a program of Mercy Medical Angels, a 4-Star Charity Navigator nonprofit organization founded in the early 1970s.
+Our mission is to ensure that no veteran in need is denied clinical care because of a lack of transportation.

 - Medical treatment

 - Hyperbaric oxygen therapy

 - Adaptive sports events